perfsonar/docs/_sources/install_centos.txt

 Step 6: Register your services
 -------------------------------
+*Can be ignored and done through the web interface for perfSONAR-Complete*

 In order to publish the existence of your measurement services there is a single file you need to edit with some details about your host.
 You may populate this information by opening **/opt/perfsonar_ps/ls_registration_daemon/etc/ls_registration_daemon.conf**.
 You will see numerous properties you may populate.
 They are commented out meaning you need to remove the ``#`` at the beginning of the line for them to take effect.
 The properties you are **required** to set are as follows: